andreaskapou/Mixture-Models/Expectation-Maximization/README.md

 #Mixture Models using EM

 Implementation of Mixture Models with a Gaussian, Binomial and Poisson distribution.
-The maximum likelihood solutions are found using Expecation-Maximization algorithm.
+The model is fit to the data using Expecation-Maximization algorithm.